 Notice what is absent from every Zelnick quote about GTA 6.
 There is no "didn't work out creatively."
 No "dead ends."
 No "bridge too far."
 No "deeply disappointed."
 No language suggesting the product itself is the problem.
 The only anxiety Zelnick has expressed about GTA 6 is about whether they can meet the world's expectations.

-GTA 6 did not get the plug.
+GTA 6 did not reach that point.
 Instead, as we said, the game got two extra years and unlimited money.
 It's the ultimate sign of confidence in a project that needs more time to reach a standard no other product in entertainment history has been held to, and quite probably, ever will, outside of maybe Grand Theft Auto VII if it ever happens.

 GTA 6 got two extra years and unlimited resources.
 That is not what you give a project in trouble.